Skip to content

 Add LAG interface → assign member ports → set LACP mode: Active

-The following script checks the status of all LAG member ports and alerts when a member is down:
+The following script checks the status of LAG member ports and alerts when a member is down:

 # pip install netmiko